ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 The `--date` flag can be used to override the asset creation date (defaults to the current time), it accepts any string that [`Date.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) accepts.

 Related assets can be added by using the `--related` flag (for multiple related assets, the flag can be specified multiple times).
 Assets can be specified with their internal ID, or by their URI.
+All the related asset ids (entire tree till the first asset) will be added to the `parents` field in the asset json.

 By default, the `id` format (the `--format` flag) prints the internal ID of the created asset.
 With the `json` format, the whole asset is going to be printed, as a JSON object.